About

 Meetings provide dissemination opportunities about community engaged research, metrics and evaluation, as well as a foundation for networking and collaboration among individuals and groups variously engaged in clinical and translational research.

-Chairs: Linda Cottler and Mickey Eder
+Chairs: Linda Cottler and Heather Kitzman

 Launch PACER SIG Community